evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## Infotainment

 One type of sound system is available for the Lucid Gravity Dream Edition.
-With the Surreal Sound System, you get 21 speakers with a max system output of  watts.
+With the Surreal Sound Pro System, you get 22 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.